 Brian Stewart says he was rejected from joining Morgan State… (Handout photo )

-Stewart said he is no longer interested in pledging the fraternity but that he filed a complaint because he wanted to raise awareness.
+He said at the time that while he was no longer interested in joining the fraternity, he filed a complaint because he wanted to raise awareness.

 "I didn't know I was going to have no control — that my interview meant nothing, my achievements meant nothing, because they had already made up their minds," Stewart said.